-Academica Dade, LLC, a professional charter school education service provider, provides management and administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting and virtual services.
+Academica Dade, LLC, an education service provider, provides administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting and virtual services.
 The agreement between the School and the education service provider calls for a fee on a per student basis.
-The agreement is with Doral Academy, Inc. for a period of five years, through June 30, 2017, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
-During the year ended June 30, 2015, the School incurred approximately \$45,000, in fees.
+The agreement is with Doral Academy, Inc. for a period of five years, through June 30, 2021, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
+During the year ended June 30, 2017, the School incurred \$65,925, in fees related to this agreement.

-Academica Dade, LLC is located at 6340 Sunset Drive, Miami, Florida 33143 and its officers are:
+Academica Dade, LLC is located at 6340 Sunset Drive, Miami, Florida 33143.